Romantic Expressionism: Plot

-Jeff (Joel McHale) and Britta (Gillian Jacobs) are concerned about Annie's (Alison Brie) budding relationship with Vaughn (Eric Christian Olsen).
-Annie asks for Britta's blessing to date Vaughn, which she receives.
+Jeff (Joel McHale) and Britta (Gillian Jacobs) are concerned about Annie's (Alison Brie) budding relationship with Vaughn (Eric Christian Olsen), Britta's ex.
+Annie asks for Britta's blessing to date him, which she gives.
 Despite this, Britta and Jeff, assuming the roles of Annie's parental figures, decide to get Troy (Donald Glover), Annie's previous crush, interested in her in order to prevent her from developing relationships with creepier men.
-The plan fails miserably, leaving Annie, Troy and Vaughn all upset.
+The plan fails miserably, leaving Annie, Troy, and Vaughn all upset.

-Meanwhile, Abed (Danny Pudi) invites Troy, Shirley (Yvette Nicole Brown) and Señor Chang (Ken Jeong) to his dorm to watch and make fun of Kickpuncher.
+Meanwhile, Abed (Danny Pudi) invites Troy, Shirley (Yvette Nicole Brown), and Señor Chang (Ken Jeong) to his dorm to watch and make fun of Kickpuncher.
 However, they are reluctant to invite Pierce (Chevy Chase) due to his peculiar sense of humor, but he decides to go anyway.
-At the viewing party, Troy, Abed, Shirley and Chang all crack jokes at the film which are appreciated by the rest, but Pierce can only come up with lame and racist zingers.
+At the viewing party, Troy, Abed, Shirley, and Chang all crack jokes at the film that are appreciated by the rest, but Pierce can only come up with lame and racist zingers.
 Abed invites the party back to watch the sequel the next night.

-To avoid rejection again, Pierce holds a meeting with the comedy sketch troupe to prepare jokes for the upcoming viewing.
+To avoid rejection again, Pierce holds a meeting with a comedy sketch troupe to prepare jokes for the upcoming viewing.
 During the viewing, Pierce easily churns out jokes, but it is apparent to the rest that his jokes were pre-planned.
 Pierce then reveals his frustration at not being seen as funny by the group.
 As he exits the room, he trips and falls, finally drawing laughter from the rest of the party.

 The next day at the study room, Jeff and Britta apologize to Annie and accept that she is an adult who can handle her own relationships.
-The conversation then turns heated as each member of the group reveals their interests in and jealousies of other members and their relationships, which causes them to realize their relationships as friends and not as family.
+The conversation then turns heated as each member of the group reveals their interests in and jealousies of other members and their relationships.
+They realize the fact that they, unlike a real family, all have the potential to see each other as romantic and sexual prospects.
 Vaughn then emerges outside the library and plays a song for Annie.
 With Britta's genuine approval this time, Annie gladly reunites with him.